mckinsey/causalnex/docs/source/05_resources/05_faq.md

 The following points describe how we are unique comparing to the others:
 1) We are one of the very few causal packages that use **Bayesian Networks** to model the problems.
 Most of the causal packages use statistical matching technique like **propensity score matching** to approach these problems.
-2) One of the main hurdle to applying Bayesian Network is to find the optimal graph structure.
+2) One of the main hurdles to applying Bayesian Networks is to find the optimal graph structure.
 In CausalNex, We **simplify** this process by providing the ability for the users to learn the graph structure through: i) **encoding domain expertise** by manually adding the edges, and ii) **leveraging the data** using the state-of-the-art [structure learning algorithm](https://papers.nips.cc/paper/8157-dags-with-no-tears-continuous-optimization-for-structure-learning.pdf).
 3) We provide the ability for the users to do **counterfactual analysis** using Bayesian Network by introducing **Do-Calculus**, which is not commonly found in Bayesian Network packages.

 ## What version of Python does CausalNex use?